F2I-Consulting/fesapi/README.md

 # If you just want some precompiled binaries (just to test for example)
- - Please first look in the [assets](https://github.com/F2I-Consulting/fesapi/releases) of the releases if it as already provided
+ - Please first check in the [assets](https://github.com/F2I-Consulting/fesapi/releases) of the releases if your version has already been provided?
+For a Python version, just look at [PyPI](https://pypi.org/project/fesapi/).
  - If not, create an [issue](https://github.com/F2I-Consulting/fesapi/issues/new?assignees=&labels=&projects=&template=feature_request.md) and ask for the version you would want.
 # Prepare your build environment
  - Create a folder called fesapiEnv.